Area Head, Technology MDes area group

-Andrew Witt is an Assistant Professor in Practice in Architecture at the GSD, teaching and researching in the relationship of geometry to perception, construction, automation and culture.
+Andrew Witt is an Assistant Professor in Practice in Architecture at the GSD, teaching and researching in the relationship of geometry and machines to perception, design, assembly, and culture.
 Trained as both an architect and mathematician, he has a particular interest in a technically synthetic and logically rigorous approach to form.

-He was previously Director of Research at Gehry Technologies and a director at GT’s Paris, France office, where he solved complex geometric challenges for clients including Gehry Partners, Ateliers Jean Nouvel, UN Studio, and Coop Himmelb(l)au.
-He also where he developed prototypes for new software design tools such as GTeam (now Trimble Connect, acquired by Trimble in 2014).
+He was previously Director of Research at Gehry Technologies and a director at GT’s Paris, France office, where he solved complex geometric challenges for clients including Gehry Partners, Ateliers Jean Nouvel, UN Studio, and Coop Himmelb(l)au, for projects such as the Fondation Louis Vuitton, Louvre Abu Dhabi, and Qatar National Museum.
+He also developed prototypes for new software design tools such as GTeam (now Trimble Connect, acquired by Trimble in 2014).

 Witt received an M.Arch (with distinction, AIA medal, John E. Thayer Scholarship, Frederick Shelden Travelling Fellowship) and an M.Des (History and Theory, with distinction) from the GSD.
 He has an Erdős number of 3.